• Skip to primary navigation

 Milk of Magnesia

 Application is simple.
 Dip a cotton ball and apply it directly onto the affected area.
 Leave it on the area until it has dried up.
-You are advised to do this twice a day, with the rinsing of the area in between application.
+You are advised to do this twice a day, with the rinsing of the area in between applications.

 Green Tea

-Green Tea is an anti-oxidant.
+Green Tea is an antioxidant.
 It cleanses the system.
 I remember watching hours of documentaries as a child.
 There are a lot of uses for green tea.
-In this case, you would drink it, and allow it to help the body flush out any impurities that may be implicated.
+In this case, you would drink it and allow it to help the body flush out any impurities that may be implicated.

 You can also boil the tea, take the leaves and place them on the affected area.